Global Stability for Charged Scalar Fields in an Asymptotically Flat Metric in Harmonic Gauge: Estimates for L Infinity Estimates for Phi

-We can combine these to get our main results: \begin{Lemma} For a function $\phi$ with sufficient decay, we have the estimate
+We can combine these to get our main results: \begin{Lemma} For a suitably regular function $\phi$, we have the estimate

-\end{Lemma} Finally, we turn our attention to the pure $L^\infty$ bound on the nice terms.
-Our analysis is fundamentally based on the estimate \eqref{LCDSob}.
-We first take the reduced light cone energy
+\end{Lemma} Finally, we turn our attention to the pure $L^\infty$ bound on the nice terms, for which we will use the following approach.
+Recalling Lemmas \ref{Lem:FirstEEPhi} and \ref{RemainderDivergence}, we will first show the bound

-Recalling the estimate \eqref{ConEnergyEst}, we see that the difference between this and $C_0[\phi]$ can be bounded by the integrated second-order energy.
-In particular, we are integrating a quantity decaying like $M\mathcal{E}_2^{1/2}\tp[-4]\tm w$ (for the $\uLs$ derivative) and like $\tp[2s-6]\tm[3/2-s]\mathcal{E}_2[\phi]w$ (in the undifferentiated case) over the light cone, so this is indeed bounded.
-We can therefore say:

-We can reduce this further by changing the domain of integration and set of null frames in both this and the estimate on $F$; however, it is not necessary, as the number of derivatives required on the metric for our $L^\infty$ estimates is still the bottleneck.